Benefits of Yoga

-Hatha Yoga is a gentle form that includes many of the physical kinds of yoga.
+Hatha Yoga is a gentle form that includes many of the physical kinds.
 It is slow paced and a great introduction to basic yoga poses.

-Vinyasa a more vigorous style of yoga based around poses called Sun Salutations.
+Vinyasa a more vigorous style based around poses called Sun Salutations.
 Your movement is matched to your breathing.

 Hot Yoga or Bikram Yoga very popular in the present day.
 Hot yoga is practiced in 100 degree temperature – this assists with the loosening of tight muscles and also lots of sweating happening which is thought to be cleansing.
 Bikram Yoga has 26 poses but not all are used in each class.

-There are still more and more types of Yoga, the thing to remember is that all Yoga is based around similar poses and breathing.
+There are still more and more types, the thing to remember is that all yoga is based around similar poses and breathing.
 It is recommended to try a few different styles of yoga classes and teachers to find the one that suits you.